boldflight/swiftos/README.md

 * read (text, ebooks, pdfs, etc.)
   * read only prevents accidental editing
 * write (text, presentations, todos, code)
+  * one click publish as website or send as email
 * programming
   * this is where the IDE lives, its just a special Doc
   * its like VS Code, Swift Playgrounds, all in one